justscavy/Preis-Gau/README.md

 - Build a robust data normalization pipeline.
 - Add more stores and support international retailers.
 - Create a user-friendly front-end for broader accessibility.

----

-Feel free to adapt or expand on this depending on the audience (technical, non-technical, contributors, etc.).
-Let me know if you want to include diagrams, code examples, or architecture overviews.